fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 6. The DRI for release testing/QA makes sure the standard release instructions at the top of this document are followed.
 Be sure that modifications to the changelog and config files are commited _on the `patch-*` branch_.

-7. The DRI for release testing/QA notifies Zach Wasserman that the patch release is ready.
-Zach Wasserman releases the patch.
+7. The DRI for release testing/QA notifies the [DRI for the release ritual](https://fleetdm.com/handbook/engineering#rituals) that the patch release is ready.
+The DRI for the release ritual releases the patch.

 8. The DRI for creating patch the release branch cherry-picks the commit containing the changelog updates into a new branch, and merge that commit into `main` through a Pull Request.